 Speckled trout are caught using a variety of methods including fishing with live bait, cut bait, casting artificial lures, and trolling.
-In some areas, speckled trout can be caught by anchoring and bottom fishing with cut peeler crab or soft crab baits.
-Speckled trout are occasionally caught in deep water along channel edges, but most bait fishing for specks occurs around grass beds in 2-4 feet of water.
+Speckled trout are occasionally caught in deep water along channel edges, but most fishing occurs near shallow water grass beds.

 A wide variety of baits are used to catch speckled trout, including peeler crabs, soft crabs, squid, bloodworms, shrimp, minnows, mullet, cut spot, live spot, pinfish, and even chicken breast strips soaked in peeler crab oil.

 Artificial lures are also popular for shallow water speckled trout fishing.
 Anglers cast small jigs, soft plastics, and other lures around the edges of grass beds, stumps, points, creek mouths, oyster beds, and other areas.

 Fly fishermen employ flies that mimic bay local baits such as bay anchovies, mummichogs, mullet, spot, shrimp, or blue crabs.

 Speckled trout can also be caught by trolling.
 Anglers that troll target speckled trout, striped bass, and red drum with many of the same lures that are used for casting.
 Trolling along the shoreline can be effective, and is useful for locating speckled trout in a large area.